prototype74/HyperUBot/GUIDES/DEV_DevelopingModules.md

     return
 ```

-> Uh oh!
+> Note: Uh oh!
 The docstrings are calling, they want you to read them.
 For real, you should :)

 ## I want to explain how my command works!
 And become famous!!1!1!!!11